thiagousa/youtube/kubernetes/deployment-right-way/README.md

 3. **Expose the deployment:**
    ```
    kubectl expose deployment pod-right-way --port 80
+   kubectl get service
    ```
 4. ** Port Forward the Service**
    ```
    kubectl port-forward svc/pod-right-way 9999:80
    ```
 5. **Access & Validate:** Visit http://localhost:9999/ to see your deployment in action.

 6. **Delete pod:**
    ```
    kubectl delete deployment pod-right-way
    ```
-7. **Access & Validate:** Visit http://localhost:9999/ to see your deployment in action.
+8. **Access & Validate:** Visit http://localhost:9999/ to see your deployment in action.

 ## Delete Cluster
    ```